Book Lovers

 my review : ✮✮✮✮✮

 This story is perfection.
-It’s so much more than a rom-com, not a hint of tired tropes or cheesy moments…. just whip-smart dialogue, brilliant characters, and butterfly inducing banter.
+It’s so much more than a rom-com, with not a hint of tired tropes or cheesy moments, just whip-smart dialogue, brilliant characters, and butterfly-inducing banter.

-The book follows Nora, a hard working fabulous New Yorker.
-Sure, every boyfriend has dumped her for some Hallmark movie type girl (ie: running off with the daughter of a Christmas Tree Farmer, the local baker, you get the gist) but her life is pretty fabulous.
-When her sweet little sister begs her to take a break from work and head to the idyllic small town of Sunshine Falls, NC Nora dutifully heads there for a reprieve from work and (if her sister had any say in it) to maybe find her own small town love story.
-Instead, upon arrival she keeps running into Charlie Lanstra… a dark brooding editor from back in the city, basically the anti-small town love interest she’s after… you can see where this is going, right?
+The book follows Nora, a hard-working, fabulous New Yorker.
+Sure, every boyfriend has dumped her for some Hallmark movie type girl (i.e., running off with the daughter of a Christmas tree farmer, the local baker, you get the gist), but her life is pretty fabulous.
+When her sweet little sister begs her to take a break from work and head to the idyllic small town of Sunshine Falls, NC, Nora dutifully goes there for a reprieve and, if her sister has any say, to maybe find her own small-town love story.
+Instead, upon arrival, she keeps running into Charlie Lanstra, a dark, brooding editor from back in the city, basically the anti-small-town love interest she’s after.
+You can see where this is going, right?

 I wanted to curl up into the pages of this book and live there.

-I need Emily Henry to write a War and Peace length tome so I’m never without her writing.
+I need Emily Henry to write a War and Peace–length tome so I’m never without her writing.
 She is the queen of the romcom.
-It says it on the jacket & I couldn’t agree more… she’s our generation’s answer to Nora Ephron…. although I don’t think I want to see any of Emily’s books on the big screen, I much prefer reading her stories on paper 📖 .
+It says it on the jacket, and I couldn’t agree more.
+She’s our generation’s answer to Nora Ephron, although I don’t think I want to see any of Emily’s books on the big screen; I much prefer reading her stories on paper 📖.

 you’ll love this book if you love: